Riley & Durrant: Radio

-They also run their own production company Distorted Productions Ltd, making specialist radio shows, documentaries and idents for UK and international radio stations.
+They also run their own production company This Is Distorted, making specialist radio shows, documentaries and idents for UK and international radio stations.

-In 2007 Andi Durrant won the bronze award at the Sony Radio Academy Awards.
-In 2008 he received the much coveted Gold Award as Music Broadcaster of the Year, and in 2009 he won the Silver award for best Specialist Music Program.
+In 2007, Andi Durrant won the bronze award at the Sony Radio Academy Awards.
+In 2008, he received the Gold Award as Music Broadcaster of the Year, and in 2009 he won the Silver award for best Specialist Music Program.

 They have also previously been heard on Vonyc Radio in Germany, and regularly on Dubai 92, Global Radio and HFM Ibiza.

 DJ highlights

 They have played at most of the UK dance festivals from Creamfields to Global Gathering and played internationally across Russia, Asia, USA and Europe.
 They are one of the few British acts to have played at the Fort Dance festival in St Petersberg, where they did their first live set in 2004.

 On New Year's Eve 2007/08 Riley & Durrant headlined their own event on the world's largest man-made beach in Kaula Lumpur, Malaysia.

 Andi and Nick have been regulars in Ibiza during the summer months, playing at the world-famous Café Mambo, and broadcasting live from Amnesia, Space and Eden.

 For the 2008 and 2009 Ibiza seasons Riley & Durrant were part of the biggest night in Ibiza when they were asked to be weekly residents at Privilege Ibiza (Worlds Biggest Club) to provide the sound of the second room at Tiësto’s sell-out concerts and warm up for him in the main room.
 In 2010 Riley & Durrant will be playing the Terrace for rival club Cream at Amnesia with Calvin Harris.

 Most weekends Riley & Durrant can be found playing across Britain from the famous superclubs like Cream, Gatecrasher, Ministry of Sound and Godskitchen, to smaller more intimate venues around the country.